hypromerto/url-shortener/README.md

   * Dockerized microservices that are deployed on Google Cloud Computing Kubernetes Engine instances.
 * #### Frontend:
   * React Native mobile application

+Extensively load tested the app with [Locust](https://locust.io/) to observe whether we were able to uphold our SLA promises.